PAUL34913/msp1-cv/README.md

 **04/12/21**

--   Created repo from boilerplate.
+-   Created repo from boilerplate
 -   Worked on README.md in preparation for initial mentor meeting
+-   Created wireframe for site layout

 ### Known Bugs